WordPress/gutenberg/packages/stan/README.md

 -   Shares with Jotai the goal of maintaining a very light API surface.
 -   Supports async and sync state.

-Unlike these frameworks, it has the following goals too: (which justified the creation of a separate library)
+Unlike these frameworks, it has the following goals that justified the creation of a separate library:

 -   It is React independent.
 You can create binding for any of your desired framework.
 -   It needs to be flexible enough to offer bindings for `@wordpress/data` consumer API. (useSelect and useDispatch).